 25 Fun Facts About A League Of Their Own

-You know there's no crying in baseball, but here are 25 things you might not know about the 1992 classic, A League of Their Own.
+You know there's no crying in baseball, but here are 25 things you might not know about the 1992 classic, A League of Their Own, which hit theaters 25 years ago today.

 It ran for one season in 1993 and although none of the marquee names from the movie came back for the small screen edition, Megan Cavanagh and Tracy Reiner reprised their roles as Marla Hooch and "Betty Spaghetti" Horn, respectively; Garry Marshall stayed on as Walter Harvey and even Jon Lovitz came back for one episode.